julien-duponchelle/situation-room/README.md

 ===============

-Situation Room is a software which help you to display multiple webpage on a monitor and control display from IRC.
+Situation Room is a software which help you to display multiple webpage on a monitor and control display from web.
 It's usefull for IT team in order to create tactical display pilot by the team.

 <img src="http://upload.wikimedia.org/wikipedia/commons/4/45/ISS_Flight_Control_Room_2006.jpg" width="800px">